What Is HO-3 Insurance and Do You Need It?

 That’s doubly true with homeowners insurance.
 Your home is an extremely valuable thing to protect, and there are a lot of things that can cause damage to it.
 As a result, there are a lot of different types of homeowners insurance policies to choose from.

 The most common one is called HO-3 insurance.
 If you’re shopping for homeowners insurance, then you’ve likely run across this term.
 But what is HO-3 insurance?
 What does it mean, and is it right for you?
 Before making a policy decision, you need to be informed.
-Read on to find out everything you need to know about HO-3 insurance.
+So, here’s everything you need to know about HO-3 insurance.
+And remember, you can always find a great deal on HO-3 by bundling car insurance and home insurance with Jerry.

 What does HO-3 stand for?